Top 10 Things to Do in New Zealand for Backpackers

 8. Jump in a jet boat

-Experience the thrills, near-misses with canyon walls, and 360-degree spins in one of the many jet boat trips around New Zealand!
+Experience the thrills, near-misses with canyon walls, and 360-degree spins in one of the many jet boat tours in New Zealand!
 These Kiwi inventions are the nation’s favourite toy to glide across the surface of New Zealand gnarliest rivers and lakes.

 See some of our favourites in 17 Places to Jet Boat in New Zealand.